You can filter date fields by:

 These date ranges are dynamic.
 That is, they will automatically update as time passes.
 As such, they are very useful.
 For example, you could create a report with a filter for Last week.
 No matter when you open this report (or when it runs as part of a schedule), the filter will dynamically adjust to always show the previous week's data.

-Alternatively, you can use the calendar to choose a specific start/end date.
+Alternatively, you can choose a specific start/end date using the calendar.
 The selected dates will be fixed and will NOT change automatically.

 Open your organization settings to tweak your preferred Week start/end day and timezone.